"Now you got the three of us!"

 The roles these drones can play for the deployer are:

-- Attack Drone: Assisting the deploying in attacking enemies.
+- Attack Drone: Assisting the deployer in attacking enemies.

-- Surveillance Drone: Searches the area and immediately alerting the deployer the presence of an intruder or enemy.
-They can be taken out stealthily if possible.
+- Surveillance Drone: Searches the area and immediately alerting the deployer to the presence of any intruder or enemy.
+They should be taken out stealthily if possible.

-- Mook Medic: Constantly healing and/or shielding the deployer, requiring that the drones be taken out first before attacking the deployer.
+- Auto-Doc / Orbiting Particle Shield: Constantly healing and/or shielding the deployer and their allies, requiring that the drones be taken out first before attacking the deployer.

 Anime and Manga

-- X-Men had the Master Mold, a giant Sentinel production plant shaped like a Sentinel.
-Master Mold also has the ability to summon and control Sentinels from anywhere, which made it a bad thing that it went kill-crazy against mankind AND mutantkind.
+- X-Men has the Master Mold, a giant Sentinel production plant shaped like a Sentinel.
+Master Mold also has the ability to summon and control Sentinels from anywhere, which makes it a bad thing that it goes kill-crazy against mankind AND mutantkind.

 Film — Animated

 - The Incredibles: Syndrome's search drone, which appears to be part of his outfit until he deploys it.

 Film — Live-Action